rng-guy/NFSMWBartender/README.txt

 ── ■ │ "BASIC" FEATURE SET │ ■ ────────────────────────────────────────────────────────────────────

-The configuration (.ini) files for this set are located in "scripts/BartenderSettings/Basic".
-To DISABLE a given feature of this set, delete its .ini section or the entire file.

-Before you use this feature set, see the "LIMITATIONS" section further below.

-This feature set lets you change (per Heat level)
+This feature set LETS YOU CHANGE (per Heat level)
  • at which distance and how quickly you can get busted,
  • how long it takes to lose the cops and enter Cooldown mode,
  • at which time interval you gain passive bounty,